All I Want for Christmas Is You (film): All I Want for Christmas Is You

+Production

+By March 2017, production of the animated film Mariah Carey's All I Want for Christmas Is You began.
+Lacey Chabert, Henry Winkler and Breanna Yde were attached to the film.
+Carey was executive producer of the film alongside Stella Bulochnikov for Magic Carpet Productions, in partnership with producer Mike Young and Splash Entertainment.

+The film is based on Carey's 2015 book of the same name which had sold over 750,000 copies by 2017.

+Release

+The film was released direct-to-video on November 14, 2017, on Blu-ray, DVD, iTunes and other various digital platforms.

 Soundtrack

 Mariah Carey's All I Want For Christmas Is You (Original Motion Picture Soundtrack) was released as the soundtrack alongside the release of the film.
 It features Christmas covers and classics by Carey and two of the voice cast members, as well as a brand new song by Carey called "Lil Snowman".
-In Japan, it was released on November 22, 2017.
+In Japan, it was released on November 22 of the same year.